 - Roxane Malo Leadership Scholarship - The Roxane Malo Leadership Scholarship Fund was established as a tribute to Malo’s personal commitment to REALTOR® leadership.
 Each year the fund will award one or more scholarships to selected individual(s) for the continuation and expansion of their leadership skills in a real estate related field.

 - Illinois Minority Real Estate Scholarship Program – The Foundation is under contract with the State of Illinois to administer the Illinois Minority Real Estate Scholarship Program.
 This program is open to qualified racial minority residents of Illinois pursuing courses of study that will prepare them for careers relating to real estate or enhance the skills and knowledge that they currently use as real estate professionals.

-- Past Presidents Scholarship – For Illinois residents who are members of the Illinois Association of REALTORS® to pursue their Graduate REALTOR® Institute (GRI) or Certified Residential broker (CRB) designation.
+- Past Presidents Scholarship – For Illinois residents who are members of the Illinois Association of REALTORS® to pursue their GRI (Graduate REALTOR® Institute), CRB (Certified Residential Broker), CIPS (Certified International Property Specialist), CCIM (Certified Commercial Investment Member), or RCE (REALTOR® Association Certified Executive) designation.

 - Patt Scholarship Fund

 - Rich Port Scholarship – As a tribute to Mr. Port’s personal commitment to education and as a means of improving the professionalism of the real estate industry, the Rich Port Scholarship Fund was established to help licensed real estate agents in Illinois attend the Graduate, REALTOR® Institute (GRI) of Illinois.